thecodingmachine/best-practices/php/error_handling.md

 [Whoops, a nice error reporting library](http://filp.github.io/whoops/).

 In general, there are very few cases where you will want to catch an exception.
-This is because exceptions are thrown when someting goes seriously wrong and generally, there is nothing you can do to fix it:
+This is because exceptions are thrown when something goes seriously wrong and generally, there is nothing you can do to fix it:

 - Your database is not reachable?
 There is usually nothing your program can do to fix this
 - Your application does not have rights to write in a directory?
 There is usually nothing your program can do to fix this